Efficiency and complexity of price competition among single-product vendors: Existence and quality of equilibria

 We will show that

 for every $i\in N$.
 Then, the following derivation can prove the theorem:

-The first inequality follows by the definition of the social welfare, the second one follows from the fact that the function $o(\cdot)$ can assign at most all $n$ buyer types to the same vendor, and the third one follows from (\ref{eq:player-i}).
+The first inequality follows by the definition of the social welfare, the second one follows from the fact that the function $o(\cdot)$ can assign at most all $n$ buyer types to the same vendor, the third one follows from (\ref{eq:player-i}) and the last equality follows from the definition of the optimal social welfare.

 It remains to prove inequality (\ref{eq:player-i}).
 If $\eta(i)=o(i)$, we use the fact that vendor $o(i)$ attracts (at least) the buyers of type $i$ at equilibrium.
 Hence,